Identification and assessment of the role of natural enemies in pest suppression in canola with specific reference to diamondback moth management

 The role of natural enemies in insect pest regulation is known but is not incorporated in the conventional economic action thresholds used in pest management decisions.
 Using pest density alone may underestimate natural suppression which can result in the indiscriminate use of insecticides.

 Identify important natural enemies against diamondback moth in the canola cropping systems and quantify their contributions to their management.
-The dynamic between diamondback moths and parasitoids will also be explored.
+The dynamic between diamondback moths and parasitoids are also explored.

 Key parasitoid species include ladybird beetles, carabids, lacewings, and Nabid bugs.
 The presence of these parasitoid species reduced diamondback moth feeding by up to 35%.